 In California, employees who wish to file a discrimination lawsuit cannot do so until they first file “charges” with the federal Equal Employment Opportunity Commission (EEOC) and/or the California Department of Fair Employment & Housing (DFEH) and obtain “right to sue” letters.
 This process is called “administrative exhaustion”.

-Luckily, the systems are now highly automated and charges can be filled out online at the DFEH‘s and EEOC‘s websites.
+Luckily, the systems are now highly automated and charges can be filled out online at the DFEH‘s website and, as of 11/1/17, at the EEOC‘s website.
 You can still choose to mail your charge in using the DFEH’s form.
 And the EEOC permits you to mail in a letter containing the following:

 * Your name, address, and telephone number

 * The name, address and telephone number of the employer (or employment agency or union) you want to file your charge against

 * The number of employees employed there (if known)